Scalenut-Desktop-Mac/.github/README.md

-# .github
-Download Looka for Mac — AI-powered logo design and branding tool for macOS.
-Create professional logos, brand kits, and marketing assets directly on your desktop.
+Download Scalenut for Mac — AI-powered content writing and SEO optimization tool for macOS.
+Research, plan, and create high-ranking content directly on your desktop.